UntwistedApple/Smart-Bartender/README.md

 Attention: By default the LED strip is deactivated.
 Just uncomment the line 110 to activate the normal LED function.

+(Original readme from the forked origin project)
 # Smart Bartender with Adafruit SSD1306

 Make sure the following are installed:
-* Python 2.7 (should already be installed on most Raspberry Pi)
+* Python  (should already be installed on most Raspberry Pi)
 * [pip](https://www.raspberrypi.org/documentation/linux/software/python.md)

 ### Enable SPI